Contents

 - = the total net CO2e removed for a given , in tonnes of CO2e.

 It should be noted that any potential reversals of CO2 storage in the final storage location occur after Credits have been issued so are not included in this equation.
-See Section 5.6 of the Isometric Standard for further information.
-Risk of reversal information is given in Appendix 2: Risk of Reversal Questionnaire, with further information provided within the relevant storage module storage module.
+See the Reversal and Buffer Pool Section of the Isometric Standard for further information.
+Risk of reversal information is given in Appendix 1: Risk of Reversal Questionnaire, with further information provided within the relevant storage module.

-Quantification of for the different conversion and storage options is detailed within the respective Modules.
+Quantification of measurements, and monitoring requirements for the different storage pathways are detailed within the respective Modules.

-See Section 3.4 for calculation of via in-situ mineralization.
+See Section 5.0 for calculation of in via in-situ mineralization.

 See Section 4.2.1 for calculation of via ex-situ mineralization in closed engineered systems.
 This is the authoritative source for calculating via carbonation in the built environment.